microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-configure-permissions.md

 + An authenticated PowerShell session (for example, using `Connect-MgGraph`).
 + Microsoft Graph PowerShell must be granted the `Application.ReadWrite.All` permission.
-+ The signed-in user must be granted the Global Administrator or Application Administrator Microsoft Entra directory roles, or be owner of the target app registration.
-For more information about the actions supported by these roles, see [Microsoft Entra built-in roles](/entra/identity/role-based-access-control/permissions-reference?toc=%2Fgraph%2Ftoc.json).
++ The signed-in user must have at least the *Application Administrator* role, or be owner of the target app registration.

 ### Step 1: Identify the permission IDs for the Azure AD Graph permissions your app requires